 We've kept the best of our old Preschool Pride programs, but we've changed many aspects to help you enjoy an even better experience!

 We lowered the price so our programs are more accessible

 We bundled our program into a three-session package

 We shifted our educational approach to help children learn better.
 Read more about our education approach below

-We no longer meet an animal during each session, but during the last session, children will step into the shoes of a zookeeper and pitch in with keeper chores, getting to feed or help care for an animal.
-This also gives children an up-close view of one of our exhibit animals
+We do not meet an animal in every session, but during the second session pre-schoolers get to meet one of our education animals up close.
+During the third session, children will step into the shoes of a zookeeper and pitch in with keeper chores, getting to feed or help care for an animal.
+This also gives children an up-close view of one of our exhibit animals.

 We added fifteen minutes to our sessions and will provide a peanut-free snack